 As multisensory beings, we receive information about ourselves and our world through the wisdom of the body.
 We now know that human experience in the world is not limited to the use of one sense at a time but many at the same time.
 Our senses constantly interact, integrate and influence each other to generate a unified multisensory perceptual experience that fills our everyday lives.
 Sensing Normality will explore how our bodies perceive our understanding of normality through sensory interactions with spatial, material, atmospheric and acoustic qualities and meanings can stimulate novel sensory experiences, foster new associations and catalyse our memories and imagination.

-In a world post pandemic, where living with unseen biological forces is rapidly shaping new normalities, Encompass is a tool for navigating and directing collective worldbuilding, starting in the wonderous encounter with our cellular selves.
+Drawing on methods from speculative storytelling between science fact and science fiction, Cellular Selves invites us to imagine possible scenarios, both in the present and beyond our own lifetime.
+In a world post pandemic, where living with unseen biological forces is rapidly shaping new normalities, Cellular Selves is a tool for navigating and directing collective worldbuilding, starting in the wonderous encounter with our cellular selves.

 Baum & Leahy (Amanda Baum (DK) and Rose Leahy (UK)) is an award-winning international, creative duo working across interdisciplinary collaboration, interactive installation and sculpture, art direction, scenography and experience design.
 Collaborating with experts across disciplines, from microbiologists to musicians, quantum computer scientists to architects, they open up, question and sensorialise scientific research into tactile, participatory experiences.
 Within these worlds participants are invited into the concepts and research through performative interactions, using frameworks of sensorial meditative ceremonies, and remediation rituals.
 Through research-led worldmaking and material storytelling, their work allows the beholder a proximity to alternative realities, melting between the feasible and fantastical.